epfl-si/ansible-collection-rhel/roles/sshd/README.md

 Role Name
 =========

-Secures SSHD by prohibiting root and connections using password.
+Secures SSHD by prohibiting login as root and login using passwords.
 Enables connection auditing since several users log in to the same account (sysadm, appadm, ...)

 Requirements